Panic button: Monitoring services

 evaluate the severity of help requests.
 In most less developed countries however, response to panic alarms are slow.

 MIDI

 In a MIDI instrument when the note-off message for a played note is not received, the note will sound on endlessly, and also has the potential to rise in amplitude enough to damage the speakers or other components in the sound system.
 Hitting the panic button will send a note-off command to all keys, stopping any notes that were still playing.

+Web design

+Many websites that provide crisis counseling information incorporate a prominent quick exit button.
+This functionality can be important for survivors of domestic violence, who may only be able to access such resources from equipment owned by the abuser.
+A visitor under duress can click the button to immediately leave the site for a more mundane site and potentially perform other steps to cover their tracks, such as replacing the contents of the original webpage with something unrelated.
+In the United Kingdom, the Government Digital Service's gov.uk design system has standardized an "exit this page" component that sends the visitor to BBC Weather's homepage.

 Popular culture

 The phrase "pressing the panic button" is part of pop culture, and "Time to Start Work on a Panic Button?" was a New York Times 2011 headline on an article about planning for global warming.